Automattic/wp-calypso/client/components/data/query-site-comments-tree/README.md

-Query Site Comments
+Query Site Comments Tree
 ================

-`<QuerySiteComments />` requests that recent comments for a given site be loaded into Calypso.
+`<QuerySiteCommentsTree />` requests that the entire tree of comments for a given site be loaded into Calypso.
-It should be used when we need comments but don't have a specific associated post.
-In many cases, for instance, we are looking for comment replies to a specific post, but in this case we are working with comments for any and all posts across an entire site.
+Only the strictly needed comment identifiers will be returned (`commentId`, `parentCommentId`, `postId`).

 ## Usage